Closed three-dimensional Alexandrov spaces with isometric circle actions

-The integer $s$ corresponds to the number of boundary components in the orbit space that contain orbits of topologically singular points, and the integers $r_i$ correspond to the number of topologically singular points in the $i$th boundary component of the orbit space with orbits of topological singularities.
+The integer $s$ corresponds to the number of boundary components in the orbit space that contain orbits of topologically singular points.
+The integers $r_i$ correspond to the number of topologically singular points in the $i$th boundary component of the orbit space with orbits of topological singularities.
 If there are no topologically singular points we consider this $s$-tuple to be empty.
 With these definitions in hand, we may now state our main result.
 We let $\Susp(\Real P^2)$ denote the suspension of $\Real P^2$.